dhirhank/OTA-Website/README.md

 # OTA-Website
- Ottawa Tamil Association Website 2021
+ This is a website created for the Ottawa Tamil Association Website

+ Made By Dhirhan Kanesalingam with supervision from Waran Nadarajah